Shrub overgrown

 1. 1

-Closely inspect the shrub to determine the extent of the overgrowth and any underlying issues.
+Closely inspect the shrub to determine the extent of overgrowth and any other issues like disease or pests.

 2. 2